UNAR Holiday Hours

 Am I able to reschedule my test?

-Rescheduling or cancelling your testing appointments must be completed at least 1 full business day prior to your scheduled appointment.
-Any changes to your testing appointments are completed through your TMU account.
+Rescheduling or cancelling your testing appointments must be completed at least 1 full business day prior to your scheduled testing appointment.
+Any changes to your testing appointments can be completed through your TMU account prior to that time.

 Click here for Testing Site Information